Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Acknowledgments

 \section{Acknowledgments}

 MCAO acknowledges receipt of funding from the Health Data Research UK-The Alan Turing Institute Wellcome studentship (Grant Ref: 218529/Z/19/Z) and the Cambridge Trust scholarship from the Cambridge Commonwealth, European and International Trust (CCEIT).
-TN acknowledges support from NSF grants DMS--2107808 and DMS--2324962.
+TN acknowledges support from NSF grants DMS--2107808, DMS--2324962 and CIF--2526630.